HMS Jed (1904): First World War

 December 1915 found her on the Smyrna Patrol, enforcing the blockade of the Turkish coast from Cape Kaba to latitude 38^{o}30’E, 200 nautical miles including Smyrna.
 At this time, she was based at Port Iero on the island of Mytelene.

 From 1 to 7 January 1916, she participated in the roundup of enemy agents in Mytelene.

 She remained in the Mediterranean until the end of the war.

 Disposition

 In 1919 she returned to Home waters, was paid off and laid up in reserve awaiting disposal.
-On 30 June 1920 she was sold to Thos.
-W. Ward of Sheffield for breaking at Preston, Lancashire.
+On 29 July 1920, Jed was sold to J. & W. Purves, and arrived at Teignmouth, Devon, for breaking up by the Channel Shipbreaking Company on 7 January 1921.
+Her hull was reused as an embankment at Dartmouth.

 She was awarded the Battle Honour Dardanelles 1915 - 1916 for her service.

 Pennant Numbers

 It is not known if she was assigned a pennant number as no record has been found.